Texas Cooking Logo

 Flat Creek's Super Texan is another tongue-in-cheek reference.
 It's mostly sangiovese with just a splash of cabernet sauvignon to give it some extra body.
 The technique was first used in Italy where the resulting wine was dubbed Super Tuscan.

-The Nabers opened their winery when the land they bought wouldn't support peaches.
-"That was the original plan," Madelyn concedes.
 "Ours is one of those 'accidentally as we were going through life' stories.
 We retired to the Hill Country about 10 years ago and bought a little house on Lake Travis."

 The couple intended to spend their time riding their motorcycles and entertaining nieces and nephews.
 On one excursion a piece of property caught their eye.
 "It was an absolutely beautiful piece of agricultural land and we wanted to make sure it stayed that way."

 Rick and Madelyn both grew up in Iowa where farming is almost genetic.
 They knew how to grow things even if they didn't know anything about making wine.
 "Our original vision was of peaches.
 When we started doing serious soil sampling it became apparent the land wouldn't support peaches.
 We had to find something it would produce.
-There had to be someway to make it work."
+There had to be some way to make it work."
 And thus, on land that wasn't good enough to grow peaches, an award-winning winery was born.

 "We've got just a pretty little bowl here," Madelyn explains.
 Deep red-sandy loam with good drainage and some ameliorating weather coming from a nearby lake turned out to be a perfect environment for grapes.
 "The vines are just thriving here.
 Of course, we've spent a lot of time convincing them they can thrive here.